Hello Baby Sleep Trainer blog world!

-To my surprise, Goose would pee in the potty!
+To my surprise, Goose would actually pee in the potty!
 And once, he even pooped after 20 minutes of mind-numbing Genevieve’s Playhouse!
-But then we’d leave the house, and I’d panic and put his diaper back on him.
-Or I’d get overly confident and put him in some big boy underwear only to watch him soak them (or even worse…poop in them) an hour later – even after being asked repeatedly if he needed to go potty.
+But then we’d leave the house, and I’d panic, and put his diaper back on him.
+Or I’d get overly confident and put him in some big boy underwear, only to watch him soak them (or even worse…poop in them) an hour later.
+Even after being asked repeatedly if he needed to go potty.

 I didn’t have time to read a book, nor would I have even known where to begin in choosing the appropriate one.
-I had asked allll of my friends their methods, and none of them seemed to fit Goose’s personality, or their advice had already become my past (failed) efforts.
+After asking allll of my friends their methods, none of them seemed to fit Goose’s personality.
+Or, their advice had already become my past (failed) efforts.

-I reached out to quite a few professionals, and Diana of PooLogix really struck me as she is a Board Certified Behavior Analyst on top of being a potty training expert.
+I reached out to quite a few professionals, and Diana of PooLogix really stood out to me.
+She is a Board Certified Behavior Analyst on top of being a potty training expert.
 If anyone would “get” my stubborn and elusive Goose, it would be Diana.

-Diana and I had a lengthy phone consultation, about a week before I began formal training, where she asked about my Goose’s personality and his/my past potty training attempts.
+Diana and I had a lengthy phone consultation, about a week before I began formal training.
+She asked about Goose’s personality, and our past potty training attempts.
 And then she went into the full rundown of her method.
 It seemed intense.
 Which is funny because sleep training seemed intense too.
-And it didn’t dawn on me that hunkering down, just like in sleep training with the Baby Sleep Trainer method, was the surest and fastest way to see results that stick.
+It didn’t dawn on me that hunkering down, just like in sleep training with the Baby Sleep Trainer method, was the surest and fastest way to see results that stick.

-I went out and collected my “potty prizes” (lots of cars that make noise), and a big bag of candy (I would be rewarding myself as well during this process).
-I printed out the potty tracking chart Diana provided and mentally prepared for my *at least* 3-day of house arrest endeavor.
+I went out and collected my “potty prizes.”
+Ie. Lots of cars that make noise, and a big bag of candy.
+(I would be rewarding myself as well during this process.)
+I printed out the potty tracking chart Diana provided, and mentally prepared for my *at least* 3-day of house arrest endeavor.

 Day 1: Naked Day!